 Dr BK Mukhopadhyay

-The Writer, a noted Management Economist and International Commentator on ongoing Business and Economic Affairs, can be contacted at [email protected]
+(The Writer, a Noted Management Economist and International Commentator on ongoing Business and Economic Trends, can be reached at [email protected]